AxiSEMunity/AxiSEM3D/examples/adrian_kernel_companion/readme.txt

       - creates and runs the backward simulation (no manual invocation needed)
       - evaluates the vp kernel on a 2-D great-circle slice
       - writes kernel_output/vp_kernel.h5 and kernel_output/vp_kernel.png
+      - auto-confirms the current interactive axikernels prompts

+    Re-running this step will overwrite the generated backward simulation directory `backward_simu_forward/` unless you rename or move it first.

     Run with --help to see adjustable parameters: